himm26/ImdbReviewSentiment/ReadMe.md

 IMDB dataset having 50K movie reviews for natural language processing, with the Positive/Negative setiments.

 Work in this Repository:
-- Training models on the collection sentences(after pre-processing) and predicting the review sentiment(Positive/Negative).
+- Training models on the collected sentences(after pre-processing) and predicting the review sentiment(Positive/Negative).
 - Using the pre-processed IMDB dataset and comparing the results

 # Dataset.